Bible Verses

 18) 1 Thessalonians 1:8

-For from you the word of the Lord has sounded forth, not only in Macedonia and Achaia, but also in every place.
-Your faith toward God has gone out, so that we do not need to say anything.
+For from you the word of the Lord has been declared, not only in Macedonia and Achaia, but also in every place your faith toward God has gone out, so that we need not to say anything.

 19) Philemon 1:6

-that the sharing of your faith may become effective by the acknowledgment of every good thing which is in you in Christ Jesus.
+that the fellowship of your faith may become effective in the knowledge of every good thing which is in us in Christ Jesus.

 20) Isaiah 6:8

-Also I heard the voice of the Lord, saying: "Whom shall I send, And who will go for Us?"
-Then I said, "Here am I!
-Send me."
+I heard the Lord’s voice, saying, “Whom shall I send, and who will go for us?”
+Then I said, “Here I am.
+Send me!”

 22) 2 Timothy 2:2